 Your credit card is lonely.
-And, more importantly, your rewards probably aren’t racking up as quickly as they could be or working for you as hard as they should be.
+And, far more importantly, your rewards aren’t racking up as quickly as they could be or working for you as hard as they should be.
 If that’s the case, you probably need more credit cards.

-If you’ve done any researching credit cards lately, you no doubt found that the rewards opportunities are myriad and seemingly endless.
+If you’ve done any research about credit cards lately, you no doubt found that the rewards opportunities are myriad and seemingly endless.
 Travel, groceries, gas, department stores, restaurants and the list goes on.
 Know why there are so many reward options?
-Because there are dozens of categories of purchases that people make every day and credit card issuers are tapping into that when it comes to their reward programs.
+Because there are dozens of categories of purchases that people make every day, and credit card issuers are tapping into that when it comes to their reward programs.

-Unless you’re a one-trick-pony who only buys groceries and never eats at restaurants or only rides public transit and never drives or flies anywhere, there are combinations of credit cards that would help you earn the most rewards.
+Unless you’re a one-trick-pony who only buys groceries and never eats at restaurants or only rides public transit and never drives or flies anywhere, there are combinations of credit cards that could help maximize rewards.
 In general, the card with maximum rewards on travel is not the same as the card with maximum rewards on groceries.
-Sure, you can use one card for all your purchases, but you’ll be leaving the opportunity to earn more cash back and points on the table.
+Sure, you can use one solitary card for all your purchases, but you’ll be leaving the opportunity to earn more cash back and points on the table.

 Consider this: You have one card that earns 2% cash back on gas purchases, but only 1% on everything else, including dining out.
 Spend $100 on gas one month and $500 on dining out and you’ve earned $7 cash back for the month.
 Not bad, but not exactly a stellar rewards return.

-Now consider this: You have one card that offers 2% cash back on gas purchases as well as a different card that earns 5% back on your restaurant purchases for that quarter.
+Now consider this: You have one card that offers 2% cash back on gas purchases, but you also have a different card that earns 5% back on your restaurant purchases for that quarter.
 Your $100 on gas and $500 on dining out is suddenly worth $27 in rewards for that month.
 Now we’re starting to see some quality rewards return.

-Even better, neither of those cards comes with an annual fee (yes, there are solid rewards-earning options that are annual-fee-free–see our favorite no-annual-fee credit cards), those rewards are all yours.
+Even better, assuming that neither of those cards comes with an annual fee (yes, there are solid rewards-earning options that are annual-fee-free–see our favorite no-annual-fee credit cards), those rewards are all yours.

 Sometimes it can pay to be loyal to a certain brand of credit cards.
 One of the best examples of this is with Chase cards on the Ultimate Rewards® system.
-For instance, if you have a CardName, you could use that for two times the points on dining out and travel.
+For instance, if you have a CardName, you could use that for three times the points on dining out and two points on travel.
 Then, use your CardName for purchases in the 5% cash back categories (on up to $1,500 spent in those categories each quarter you sign up) and then for all your other purchases break out your third credit card, CardName, for unlimited 1.5% cash back on all other purchases.
 (Information related to Chase Freedom FlexSM has been collected independently by CardRatings and was neither reviewed nor provided by the card issuer)

-Now, the Chase Sapphire Preferred® Card does have an annual fee ($95), so this wouldn’t work out well if you didn’t use your cards much.
-But if you’re using your cards on things you purchase frequently, well, you can see how this could work out very well.
+Now, the Chase Sapphire Preferred® Card does have an annual fee (AnnualFees), so this wouldn’t work out well if you didn’t use your cards much, but if you’re using your cards on things you purchase frequently, well, you can see how this could work out very well.
 Depending on your spending habits and the rotating category for that quarter, you could earn more than 1% in rewards on most, if not, all of your purchases and 5% or 2% on a fair amount of them.

 But Chase isn’t the only game in town when it comes to combining points and being rewarded for loyalty.
-You could have, for instance, a business card like The Business Platinum Card® from American Express and a personal card with American Express, like The Platinum Card® from American Express, and combine your points into one rewards bank, making it that much easier (and faster!) to reach your reward goals (American Express is a CardRatings.com advertiser; terms apply for both cards)
+You could have, for instance, a business card like CardName discontinued and a personal card with American Express, like CardName discontinued, and combine your points into one rewards bank, making it that much easier (and faster!) to reach your reward goals.
+American Express is a CardRatings.com advertiser; terms apply.

 Believe it or not, having numerous credit cards can actually help your credit score.
 In fact, opening a new card might actually bump your score UP rather than down.
 Here’s why:

 Most personal finance experts will tell you to use no more than 30% of your available credit, and some even suggest you should aim for 10%.
-So that would mean, in an ideal situation – and we’ll go with the 30% example– you wouldn’t carry more than $900, at any moment, on your $3,000 credit card.
+So that would mean, in an ideal situation – and we’ll go with the 30% example– you wouldn’t carry more than $900, at any moment, on your $3,000 limit credit card.

 Here’s where having multiple credit cards comes into play.
 You have that one card with a $3,000 limit, but then you open another card with a $7,000 limit.
 All of the sudden that $2,700 goes from being 90% of your available credit to being just 27% of your available credit.
-And that’s how you can instantly improve your credit score just by opening a card.
+And that’s how you can instantly improve your credit score just by having one additional credit card.